Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ1: Uncertainty in LLMs

+{\bf Expressing uncertainty.} Prompting LLMs to verbalize uncertainty can efficiently elicit confidence signals and reduce user mistrust \cite{lin2022teachingmodelstoexpress, xu2024sayself}.
+In \cite{kim2024uncertain1st}, the authors compare first-person, generic, and non-LLM uncertainty expressions in user questionnaires and show that explicit uncertainty statements can reduce over-trust, although they may also produce overly generic responses.
+Uncertainty expression and chain-of-thought (CoT) confidence are also connected to explainable AI (XAI) \cite{becker2024cyclesofthought}.
+This is especially important in high-stakes domains such as healthcare, where practitioners must understand model reasoning to assess reliability \cite{chua2023tacklinguncert, wang2023uncertretinal}.
+An open question is how temperature settings influence verbalized uncertainty.
+Recent work emphasizes the importance of temperature selection \cite{liu2025metafaith}, while another open issue is whether models can reliably detect and report their own uncertainty \cite{joo2025blackboxhallucinationmetric}.

-{\bf Extracting semantics of sequences.} One of the crucial problems of UQ research is the lack of a comprehensive evaluation metric that covers different kinds of uncertainty \cite{gawlikowski2023survey}.
-Semantic uncertainty is a necessary aspect of generations, and quantifying epistemic semantic uncertainty is an open challenge \cite{kuhn2023semanticuncertainty, aichberger2025sdlg}.
-Existing works state the importance of the semantic entropy of the sentences for accurate UQ since token entropy conflates different uncertainty kinds \cite{kuhn2023semanticuncertainty}.
-Recent work also includes a sampling of LLM outputs to measure the uncertainty, which increases the generation costs \cite{Nikitin2024KernelLE, wang2022selfconsistency}.
+{\bf Extracting semantics of sequences.} One crucial challenge in UQ research is the lack of a comprehensive evaluation metric that captures different types of uncertainty \cite{gawlikowski2023survey}.
+Because lexical similarity (LexSim) \cite{fomicheva2020lexsim} has limited ability to capture semantically equivalent outputs with diverse wording, semantic uncertainty is a necessary aspect of generation, and quantifying epistemic semantic uncertainty remains an open challenge \cite{kuhn2023semanticuncertainty, aichberger2025sdlg}.
+Existing works state the importance of the semantic entropy of the sentences for accurate UQ using natural language inference (NLI) since token entropy conflates different uncertainty kinds \cite{kuhn2023semanticuncertainty}.
+However, NLI was found to have limitations in detecting precise semantic dissimilarity between responses \cite{Qiu2024SemanticDU}.
+Recent work also samples LLM outputs to measure uncertainty, which increases generation cost \cite{Nikitin2024KernelLE, wang2022selfconsistency}.
 While existing methods use clustering of similar-meaning tokens to capture semantic uncertainty, more specific and complex semantic structures should be explored \cite{Nikitin2024KernelLE}.

 {\bf Quality assurance.} Empirical evaluation metrics can use quantified uncertainty to compare the performance of different AI models.
 Confidence scores can be used when returning an empty score array for abstaining from answering.
-Recent work focused on a metric for transferable uncertainty for pre-trained models for discriminating certain from uncertain examples of unseen data with representation learning \cite{kirchhof2023url}.
-The inability of recent representation learning methods to detect unseen samples also opens a challenge in anomaly detection \cite{hendrycks2021unsolved}.
+Recent work proposes transferable uncertainty metrics for pre-trained models to distinguish certain from uncertain unseen examples using representation learning \cite{kirchhof2023url}.
+The limited ability of recent representation-learning methods to detect unseen samples also remains a challenge for anomaly detection \cite{hendrycks2021unsolved}.